• Explore. Learn. Thrive. Fastlane Media Network

 Emailing provides an effective way to reach your business’s target market and reduce cart abandonment.
 According to research, email marketing guarantees a $36 return on investment for every dollar you invest when done the right way.

 Place sign-up forms on your e-commerce business website to create an email list to get started with email marketing.
 The more extensive the email list, the higher the conversion rates, sales, and profits.
-You should then send personalized emails with quality content that aligns with your target customer’s behavior and interest.
+You should send personalized emails with quality content that aligns with your target customer’s behavior and interest.
 You could offer exciting discounts and deals, inform subscribers about new services and products, or share tips, news, and other valuable information.
-Be sure to use tools like Constant Contact or MailChimp to determine the open and click-through rate of your emails to gauge the performance of your email marketing campaign.
+Be sure to use tools like Constant Contact or MailChimp to determine your emails’ open and click-through rates and gauge the performance of your email marketing campaign.

 7. Leverage the power of social media

-Apart from search, social media is one of the leading discovery points for brands.
+Besides search, social media is one of the leading discovery points for brands.
 According to a Forbes report, 25% of social media users follow different brand pages, impacting their purchasing decisions with distinct individual online and retail stores.
-This gives you the potential to increase sales through Facebook, Twitter, Linkedin, and Instagram.
+This allows you to increase sales through Facebook, Twitter, Linkedin, and Instagram.

 Strive to build a solid social media presence by sharing user-generated content, working with social media influencers, developing giveaway promotions, and posting quality and engaging content to entice customers to purchase.
-Remember to add links to your website and contact information on your social media content to boost client acquisition.
+Add links to your website and contact information on your social media content to boost client acquisition.

 8. Develop an SEO strategy